modelscope/FunASR/runtime/llama.cpp/README.md

 {"text": "transcribed text"}
 ```

-CUDA-enabled SenseVoice builds can be selected with `--backend cuda`.
-Extra
+CUDA- and Vulkan-enabled SenseVoice builds can be selected with `--backend cuda`
-binary flags can be forwarded with repeated `--extra-arg`, for example
+or `--backend vulkan`.
+Extra binary flags can be forwarded with repeated
-`--extra-arg --keep-tags`.
-This wrapper starts one subprocess per request, so it
+`--extra-arg`, for example `--extra-arg --keep-tags`.
+This wrapper starts one subprocess per request,
-is best for local tools, demos, and integration tests.
-For sustained production
+so it is best for local tools, demos, and integration
-traffic, use the Python `funasr-server` OpenAI-compatible service or build a
+tests.
+For sustained production traffic, use the Python `funasr-server`
-dedicated native server around the C++ runtime.
+OpenAI-compatible service or build a dedicated native server around the C++
+runtime.

 ## Validation